cambiotraining/unix-shell/materials/xx-archiving.md

 4.6M  hospital_records.tar.gz
 ```

-We can see that the simple `.tar` archive is essentially the same size as the original folder - this is because all `tar` is doing is bundling those files into a single file.
+The uncompressed `.tar` archive is about the same size as the original directory because `tar` only bundles the files.
-When compressed with `gzip` we reduce the size by at least an order of magnitude.
+Gzip compression reduces the archive size substantially in this example.
 :::::
 :::